theochem/horton/doc/user_hamiltonian_model.rst

 Supported features
 ==================

-HORTON provides the following physical model Hamiltonians
+HORTON implements the :ref:`1- dimensional Hubbard model Hamiltonian

-1. The :ref:`1- dimensional Hubbard model Hamiltonian <hubbardham>` with open and periodic boundary conditions
+<hubbardham>` with open and periodic boundary conditions.
+Note that only

-Note that only ``DenseLinalgFactory`` is supported for model Hamiltonians.
+``DenseLinalgFactory`` is supported for model Hamiltonians.

 .. _hubbardham: